Tales of Phantasia "I'm Gonna DOUSE Dhaos!" 2:54

 For any fellow fans of this fantastic game and its wonderful soundtrack, and without any pretension to spam my work, I'd totally recommend checking my album, Songs of Phantasia.
 It's full of cool stuff beyond the iconic "Fighting of the Spirit" (great track, but so much of good stuff in the rest of the OST too!), and, while mostly relying on metal as a base, there's plenty of variety and interesting ideas there."

-In his full comments, UPA kindly shouted out our community's Summoning of Spirits album as a prior scene tribute to Tales of Phantasia, and there's of course always room in the scene for more, so definitely add his Songs of Phantasia album into the rotation.
+In their full comments, UPA kindly shouted out our community's Summoning of Spirits album as a prior scene tribute to Tales of Phantasia, and there's of course always room in the scene for more, so definitely add their Songs of Phantasia album into the rotation.
 For judge Chimpazilla, a savage source begat the group's vigorous variation:

 "This original is wild and great [...]
 The remix is vibrant and varied, fast-paced and crazy, and super well performed by all involved."

-Along the same lines, fellow judge Hemophiliac heralded UPA & crew's fearsome fleshing out of the stressful Sakuraba theme:
+Along the same lines, fellow judge Hemophiliac heralded UPA & crew's fearsome fleshing out of Sakuraba's stressful theme:

 "This is a strong example of something mixed very well that it makes you want to turn up the volume.
 It's full enough, but not so full that it's overly dense.